WELCOME FIRST YEAR MEDICAL STUDENTS!

 - In years 3 and 4 scholars meet intermittently between rotations to discuss interesting cases they have seen that are related to global health.
 Scholars in year 4 are given support in finding international rotations.
 For example, the Center for Health Equity has a research collaboration with the Muhimbili University of Health and Allied Sciences in Tanzania.
-Global Health Scholars are given support in spending an elective rotation at the Muhimbili hospital during their fourth year.
+Other sites include China and Rwanda.

 - Organize talks and panels for the Dartmouth community, where we learn from doctors and experts involved with international health.

 - Attend and travel to conferences together.
-Last year students presented at CUGH, Unite for Sight, Global Health Day and more.
+Students have presented at CUGH, Unite for Sight, Global Health Day and more.

 - Provide research support.
 Scholars collaborate and support each other while they pursue summer research experiences and elective rotations abroad.